 Each grease trap shall have an approved water seal of not less than two (2) inches in depth or the diameter of its outlet, whichever is greater.

 SEC.
 6.11.04 Time of Compliance.
-All commercial facilities and food establishments shall be required to install a sand and/or grease interceptor or grease trap within the sixty (60) day period after the first occurrence of any of the following events:
+All commercial, industrial facilities and food establishments shall be required to install a sand and/or grease interceptor or grease trap within the sixty (60) day period after the first occurrence of any of the following events:

-Transfer of any applicants or interest in the commercial facility;
+Transfer of any applicant or interest in the facility.

-The issuance by Humboldt County of any building permit for the construction, reconstruction or related work to be performed on the premises;
+The issuance by Humboldt County of any building permit for the construction, reconstruction, or related work to be performed on the premises.

-The backup or discharge of raw sewage on or from the premises due to grease build up in their service lateral;
+The backup or discharge of raw sewage on or from the premises due to grease build up in the service lateral.

-Or ninety (90) days after receiving written notice form the General Manager of the necessity for installation of such facilities.
+Or ninety (90) days after receiving written notice form the District Manager of the necessity for installation of such facilities.

 SEC.
 6.11.05 Monitoring and Reporting.
 All establishments having a grease trap or interceptor shall maintain and clean this unit as recommended by the manufacturer.
 Each grease trap or interceptor shall be regularly maintained by the proprietor or property applicant and records kept at the site for inspection by the District.
 Maintenance will vary depending upon the size of the unit and grease loading.
 The property applicant or proprietor shall send a copy of the maintenance records to the District annually from the time of installation or some other agreed upon date by the District.
 At no time shall the unit be allowed to become clogged with grease so as to create damage to the District collection or treatment facilities.
 The proprietor must develop a cleaning schedule sufficient to keep the unit functioning properly.
 Records of grease disposal to a collection agent must be made available to District personnel upon request.

 SEC.
 6.12.
 Preliminary Treatment of Wastes and Maintenance of Pretreatment Facilities.
-Users shall provide wastewater treatment as necessary to comply with this ordinance and shall achieve compliance with all Categorical Pretreatment Standards, Local Limits, and the prohibitions set out in this ordinance within the time limitations specified by EPA, the State, or the General Manager, whichever is more stringent.
-Any facilities necessary for compliance shall be provided, operated, and maintained at the user’s expense.
-Detailed plans describing such facilities and operating procedures shall be submitted to the General Manager for review, and shall be acceptable to the General Manager before such facilities are constructed.
-The review of such plans and operating procedures shall in no way relieve the user from the responsibility of modifying such facilities as necessary to produce a discharge acceptable to District under the provisions of this ordinance.
+Users shall provide wastewater treatment as necessary to comply with this Ordinance and shall achieve compliance with all Categorical Pretreatment Standards, Local Limits, The District’s Pretreatment Program, and the prohibitions set out in this Ordinance within the time limitations specified by EPA, the State, or the District Manager, whichever is more stringent.
+Any pretreatment facilities necessary for compliance shall be provided, operated, and maintained at the user’s expense.
+Detailed plans describing such facilities and operating procedures shall be submitted to the District Manager for review and shall be acceptable to the District Manager before such facilities is constructed.
+The review of such plans and operating procedures shall in no way relieve the user from the responsibility of modifying such facilities as necessary to produce a wastewater discharge acceptable to District under the provisions of this Ordinance.

 SEC.
 6.13.
 Availability of District Facilities.
-If capacity is not available, the District may require the discharger to restrict their discharge until sufficient capacity can be made available.
+If capacity is not available, the District Manager may require the discharger to reduce the quantity of their wastewater discharge until sufficient capacity can be made available.
 When requested, the District will advise persons desiring to locate new facilities as to the areas where wastewater of their proposed quantity and quality can be received by available District infrastructure.
-The District may refuse service to persons locating facilities in areas where their proposed quantity or quality of wastewater is unacceptable in the available collection facility.
+The District may refuse service to persons locating facilities in areas where their proposed quantity or quality of wastewater is unacceptable in the available District infrastructure. .

 SEC.
 6.14.
 Hauled Wastewater.
-Septic tank waste and/or hauled wastewater is prohibited from being introduced into the POTW unless explicitly authorized by the District General Manager or Board of Directors.
+Septic tank waste and/or hauled wastewater is prohibited from being introduced into the District infrastructure and POTW unless explicitly authorized by the District Manager or District Board.